 To receive your post, notify the post office about your change of address.

-If you are non-EU/EEA or Swiss national then return your Dutch ID card.
-Sometimes it is also necessary to notify the local alien police about your movement, your HR officer can advise you.
+If you are non-EU/EEA or Swiss national then you must return your residence (IND) card.
+Your HR officer can advise you.